TradeStation Review

 tradestation trading reviews

-Users can customize layouts or build their own.
-Multiple charts can be displayed in a single layout, or a single chart can be expanded to full screen, with many tools like technical studies and drawing gadgets available.
+It’s possible to edit a layout and build it out yourself.
+Multiple charts can be displayed in a single workspace, and one chart can be expanded to full screen.
+Charts come with many tools, including technical studies and drawing gadgets.

-The Apps tab in the upper-left corner provides access to add-ons that enhance the TradeStation 10 experience.
-Some examples include:
+The Apps tab in the upper-left corner contains a lot of add-ons that make the desktop platform feel professional.
+Examples include:

 - Intraday short locate